 Without proper fall protection measures, any uncovered skylight is a serious fall hazard.
-Skylights are designed to withstand the forces of nature including snowfall, rain and hail, but they are not designed to handle a person’s bodyweight.
-OSHA requires that every skylight should be treated equivalent to a hole or opening and as such, should be covered by a safety screen or surrounded by a skylight guardrail.
+Skylights are designed to withstand the forces of nature, including snowfall, rain and hail, but they are not designed to handle a person’s body weight.
+OHSA requires that every skylight should be treated as equivalent to a hole or opening and, as such, should be covered by a skylight safety screen or surrounded by a skylight guardrail.

 Do skylights deteriorate with time?

 Yes.
 Over time and with exposure to the sun and other environmental factors, plastic skylights are susceptible to deterioration, making them an even more serious fall hazard.
 This highlights an even greater need for skylight protection.

 Typically, skylight windows can last anywhere between 10 and 25 years.
 However, skylight windows can be prone to damage from weather conditions like hail or leakages.
 That is why it is important to have them inspected on a regular basis by a professional roofing contractor or manufacturer.